XiumingRyanLi/MTRN4231_Project/README.md

 2. Project Overview:
    -video

+---

-3. System Architecture:
+# 3. System Architecture:

+This section outlines the architecture of our system.
+It also includes behaviour tree, a description for each node in the system and explanations on custom message type interfaces.

+---

-   - package level architecture diagram
+## 3.1 package level architecture diagram
    - behaviour tree showing closed loop
    - description of each node
-   - custom message interface explainations
+   - custom message interface explanations

+---

-4. Technical Components:
+# 4. Technical Components:
    - Computer Vision:
    - Custom End-Effector:
    - System Visualisation:

-   - Closed-Loop Operation:
+### Closed-Loop Operation:

+(will update)

+First, the camera is constantly detecting the board’s location.
+So even if the board is shifted slightly, the system automatically recalibrates and updates the coordinates of all pieces.

+Next, the system detects every chess pieces and tracks their changes between moves.
+This allows it to confirm whether a move has occurred—both from the user or from the robot itself.

+Finally, the chess game state is always kept up to date.
+Every detected move is applied to the internal game model, which allows the robot to accurately calculate its next response based on the current state of the game.

+Together, these three elements form the closed-loop: the robot acts, perception measures the real board, and the system adjusts to the game state in real time.

 ---

 # 5. Installation and Setup